emika-sandina/TrafficDataAnalyzer-Python/README.md

 # TrafficDataAnalyzer-Python

 This is a python project done during the first semester of Year 1.
-(CS)
+(CS)💻

 ⁘This is a python program which displays traffic information through analyzing tabular data given in a certain CSV file.📈